kivy/python-for-android/README.md

 Add the `--debug` option to any command to enable printing all the debug information, including output of shell commands (there's a lot if it!).

-It's also now possible to build working APKs that run kivy with sdl2, but requires some manual intervention to add the SDL_{image,mixer,ttf} jni folders, and depends on patched versions of kivy and pyjnius.
-Adding these as recipes (and making the download automatic) is the next thing to be done.
-Creating an sdl2 dist would be possible with e.g.
+It's also now possible to build working APKs that run kivy with sdl2.
+The following command *should* work:

     python2 toolchain.py create --name=testsdl2 --bootstrap=sdl2 --recipes=sdl2,python2